Download PDF

 • Gross Sellout (base case)±$27,655,000

 Base case applies $875/SF to the 36 market units' ±30,492 SF of net residential area.
-Income-restricted units are valued at an affordable-ownership placeholder pending the recorded covenant terms.
+The income-restricted units are carried at a ±$325,000 placeholder — see the note below.

 Sellout Sensitivity — $/SF